JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.2/Notes.md

 **Advantages**
 - Code can be run on any architecture
 - Becuase code is also error checked line by line, errors are shown as they occur and the program will stop at any error so its easy to tell which line it came from.
 This makes them useful for debugging.
+- software can still be shared over a browser - JS is not completly useless.

 **Disadavntages**
 - Execution is far slower than with translators.